-- certification or proof that the diet has been developed in consultation with a qualified flock nutritionist.
-The flock nutritionist must be identified by name, and records-must show that the plan has been regularly reviewed and updated as needed. - There must be demonstration or proof that the diet conforms to the following requirements (such as a letter from the flock nutritionist or other evidence that confirms the following): - The diet has been developed in accordance with guidelines provided by the most recently published National Research Council (NRC) standards; - Growth promoters/ growth hormones are not used as additives to the feed in the stated formulation for the stated producer (note: growth hormones are not permitted for use in poultry in the United States); and - In-feed antibiotics or anti-parasitic agents are not used in the stated formulation for the stated producer, except and unless for therapeutic reasons as prescribed by an attending veterinarian and as documented in the Animal Health Plan.
+- Certification or proof that the diet has been developed in consultation with a qualified flock nutritionist OR in consultation with a veterinarian or other qualified individual using commercially mixed feed. - The flock nutritionist/veterinarian must be identified by name, and records-must show that the plan has been regularly reviewed and updated as needed. - There must be demonstration or proof that the diet conforms to the following requirements (such as a letter from the flock nutritionist or other evidence that confirms the following): - The diet has been developed in accordance with guidelines provided by the most recently published National Research Council (NRC) standards; - Growth promoters/ growth hormones are not used as additives to the feed in the stated formulation for the stated producer (note: growth hormones are not permitted for use in poultry in the United States); and - In-feed antibiotics or anti-parasitic agents are not used in the stated formulation for the stated producer, except and unless for therapeutic reasons as prescribed by the flock veterinarian and as documented in the Animal Health Plan.